Chart Color Schemes

 Pearcedale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Pearcedale had a lower than average cultural diversity, with 87.9% of its population born in Australia and 92.3% being citizens.
-English was spoken at home by 95.7% of the population.
-Christianity was the dominant religion, comprising 39.6%.
+Pearcedale's cultural diversity was found to be below average, with 87.9% of its population born in Australia and 92.3% being citizens.
+English was spoken as the only language at home by 95.7% of residents.
+Christianity was the predominant religion, comprising 39.6% of Pearcedale's population.

 Frequently Asked Questions - Diversity